acising/KellectAgent-Windows/README.md

 2. *[filteredEventIdentifier]*

-   means filter events by the combination of Event ProviderID and opcode, which we call the EventIdentifier.
+   means filter events by the combination of BaseEvent ProviderID and opcode, which we call the EventIdentifier.

-   We can find the Event information in [https://docs.microsoft.com/en-us/windows/win32/etw/fileio].
-ProviderID is the decimal form of the first part of class Guid and opcode is the EventType value under the Remarks of each Event Class Page.
+   We can find the BaseEvent information in [https://docs.microsoft.com/en-us/windows/win32/etw/fileio].
+ProviderID is the decimal form of the first part of class Guid and opcode is the EventType value under the Remarks of each BaseEvent Class Page.

    ![image-20220503171251436](images/eventType.png)